ershovandrey/shrt/README.md

     - Can login/register/restore password.
     - Can create an unlimited amount of Short URLs with 1 month expiration period.
   - Authenticated
-    - Anonymous +
     - Can create an unlimited amount of Short URLs with a maximum expiration duration of 1 year
-    - Can edit own account (change email, password)
+    - Can edit own account (change email, change password)
     - Can see his saved short URLs and track visits.
   - Administrator
     - Can do everything on the site